Je Sers: History

 Built by the French state in 1919 in Amfreville in the Eure department, this barge was destined for the shipping of coal.
-It was first called the Langemark in tribute of the belgian city located near Ypres, where mustard gas was released for the first time the 22nd of April in 1915.
+It was first called the Langemark in tribute of the Belgian city located near Ypres, where mustard gas was released for the first time 22 April 1915.

-In 1919, on June the 2nd, the barge obtained its gauging certificate and on June 7 of the same year, its first matriculation (n°4195 for the French State).
-On June 24, 1924 it obtained its new matriculation in Paris (N°9401).
-On April 8, 1936 the barge was purchased by the Entraide Sociale Batelière Entraide Sociale Batelière by cession (n°693) of the Ministry of public works.
-It was renamed “Je Sers” [“I serve the people”] by the founding abbot Joseph Bellanger and inaugurated on November 11 in 1936, and blessed by the Bishop of Versailles Benjamin-Octave Roland- Gosselin.
+In 1919, on June 2, the barge obtained its gauging certificate and on June 7 of the same year, its first matriculation (n°4195 for the French State).
+On June 24, 1924, it obtained its new matriculation in Paris (N°9401).
+On April 8, 1936, the barge was purchased by the Entraide Sociale Batelière Entraide Sociale Batelière by cession (n°693) of the Ministry of public works.
+It was renamed "Je Sers" ["I serve the people"] by the founding abbot Joseph Bellanger and inaugurated on November 11, 1936, and blessed by the Bishop of Versailles Benjamin-Octave Roland- Gosselin.

 Today, the chapel is still a parish for the bargemen, but it is also a place for help by services intended for freshwater marines but for people on land, as well.

 Since 2014, Tibetan refugees have been taken in and looked after in the chapel.